 Why Your Business Intelligence Needs Artificial Intelligence

-So how has the market come to address these problems?
+So how has the market addressed these BI challenges?

-These tools historically have been geared towards data savvy folks within the IT organization and have developed capabilities surrounding their particular skill sets.
-The shift towards self service BI and visualization as a means for communication to the true end report consumers, business users, has raised the bar in terms of ease of use, but also caused some concern over misinterpretation without an “analytical translator” by your side.
+These tools historically have been geared towards data-savvy folks within the IT organization and have developed capabilities targeted at their particular skill sets.
+The shift towards self-service BI and visualization tools for everyday business users has raised the bar in terms of ease of use.
+But such tools can create as many problems as they solve, according to some critics:

-Put a collection of data and visualizations in front of 10 users and they will each draw their own interpretation.
+Put a collection of data and visualizations in front of 10 users and they will each draw their own meaning from it.
 This is what makes self-service BI powerful but also dangerous.
-This happens for many reasons- self-serving bias, lack of analytical skills, lack of understanding of basic statistics, etc. If a picture is worth a thousand words then it is probably worth a thousand interpretations too.
-Information presented visually is open to interpretation.
+This happens for many reasons--self-serving bias, lack of analytical skills, lack of understanding of basic statistics, etc. If a picture is worth a thousand words, then it is probably worth a thousand interpretations too.
+Any information presented visually is always open to interpretation.
 Give users the ability to choose which pictures they look at and they will tell the story they like best.

-With Quill, businesses have a better chance at working with existing IT and BI functions to communicate insights from data, reducing overall time to insight, and scaling analytic practices enterprise wide.
-Quill can augment analytic practices by providing a means for business users to approach data in a new way – driven by the narrative.
-As Tom Davenport explains:
+With Quill, businesses can work with existing IT and BI functions to better communicate insights from data, reducing overall time for data-driven decision making.
+Quill can augment existing analytic practices by providing a means for business users to quickly understand and act on their data via Intelligent Narratives.
+As BI pioneer Tom Davenport explains: